|about | our work in cambodia | make a difference | news & media | schools we support | contact ||

-We are a group of New Zealanders who, having visited Cambodia, wanted to contribute to the development of that country.
+We are a group of people who, having visited Cambodia, wanted to contribute to the development of that country.

-The Trust was initiated by Jennie Wilson, a former Volunteer Service Abroad (VSA) volunteer in Cambodia and now one of the principals of Pacific Discovery, a small group tour company specialising in tours in Southeast Asia.
-The other trustees visited schools in Takeo province on VSA/Pacific Discovery Addventure trips.
+The Trust was initiated by Jennie Wilson, a former Volunteer Service Abroad (VSA) volunteer in Cambodia who has also led many Pacific Discovery trips in the region.
+The other trustees visited schools in Takeo province on VSA/Pacific Discovery trips.

 BOOKS FOR CAMBODIA TRUST is a registered charitable trust.
 Our New Zealand Charities Commission number is CC11467.